 Employers, graduate schools, fellowships, and volunteer programs expect college students to have meaningful and challenging work-related experience.
 An internship allows a student to explore a particular career field and industry, apply the skills developed in the classroom in a new environment, make contacts, and gain experience which will prove helpful no matter what the student chooses to do after graduating from Holy Cross.

 There are hundreds of internship opportunities available through Handshake.
 In addition, students should be using other resources to access internships (Idealist.org, Indeed.com, LinkedIn, networking, etc).
 Internships cultivated through the college are predominantly in the Northeast.
 However, we have funded students across the United States in a variety of roles.

 Internships are available in just about every conceivable industry.
 Students just need to learn how to look for them.
-The Center for Career Development periodically hosts internship search workshops and students can schedule an appointment with a counselor to tailor their internship search.
+The Center for Career Development works with students to help them tailor an effective internship search.
+Students can schedule an appointment with a career counselor via Handshake.

 Many employers are ideally looking for rising seniors but opportunities exist for all other class years and majors.
 Specific qualifications for the internships will be listed in the individual position description.
 Only matriculating sophomores and juniors are eligible for funding through the Crusader Internship Fund.